Breastmilk for premature babies

-If your premature baby is 34 weeks or older, he’ll probably be able to suckle some breastmilk from your breast.
-But if your baby is younger, it might be weeks before he’s able to breastfeed fully.
+If your premature baby is 34 weeks or older, they’ll probably be able to have some breastmilk directly from your breast.
+But if your baby is younger, it might be weeks before they’re able to breastfeed fully.

-During this time your baby can still have your breastmilk, either through a tube that runs from her nose down her throat into her stomach or by bottle or cup.
+During this time your baby can still have your breastmilk.
+This can be through a tube that runs from your baby’s nose down their throat into their stomach, or it can be by bottle or cup.

-You’ll need to express your breastmilk either by hand or by using a hand-held or electric pump.
+You’ll need to express your breastmilk either by hand or with a manual or electric pump.

 It’s helpful to express breastmilk soon after your baby’s birth – within an hour if you can – and then express every 2-4 hours to keep your supply up.
 Expressing at least once overnight also helps to keep your supply up.